jefferyYu/DualHierarchicalTransformer/README.md

 ### Model Details
 - Hierarchical Transformer for Stance Classification: each conversation thread is split into 10 subthreads, and each subthread is set to have 17 tweets, and each tweet has 30 tokens.
-- Hierarchical Transformer and Dual Hierarchical Transformer for Rumor Verification: Due to memory limitation, each conversation thread is split into 4 subthreads, and each subthread is set to have 17 tweets, and each tweet has 30 tokens.
+- Hierarchical Transformer and Coupled Hierarchical Transformer for Rumor Verification: Due to memory limitation, each conversation thread is split into 4 subthreads, and each subthread is set to have 17 tweets, and each tweet has 30 tokens.
 - Note that for each subthread, you can change the number of tweets and the number of words in each tweet by tuning the two parameters: --max_tweet_num 17 --max_tweet_length 30.
 Also, it is required that max_tweet_num * max_tweet_length <= 512.